No coding and design stress Create, customize & launch website widgets, all in one place Start Free Forever

 4. Subtract this number from one.

-Let’s illustrate this sequence with an example for better understanding, visualization, and practice.
+Let’s illustrate this cart abandonment rate calculation with an example for better understanding, visualization, and practice.
 For instance, your store’s statistics look like this:

 Use these figures to perform the following actions:

-The digits show that your shoppers neglected 74% of their baskets.
+The digits show that your shoppers neglected 74% of their carts.

-If you need more detailed approach, have a busy schedule, or prefer when software does the job for you, you can turn to Google Analytics.
+You can also calculate your cart abandonment rate with special analytical software like Google Analytics.
 However, the basic version does not render reports with this metric, so you have to change it to Enhanced Ecommerce.

 To access these reports: